photoprism/photoprism-docs/docs/user-guide/library/index.md

 **During import:**

-* files are copied or moved from their source directory to the *originals* folder.
+* files are copied or moved from their source directory to the *originals* folder
-* duplicates are automatically skipped, "Move" also deletes them in the source directory
+* duplicates are automatically skipped, "Move" also deletes them in the source directory as if they were successfully moved
 * imported files are given a unique file name and are sorted by year and month
 * the original file name is indexed as a file property
 * all imported files are indexed, the rest remains in the import folder